Wood Plank Tile

 There are endless looks and designs that will mesh well with any interior.
 Various colors and patterns make it a suitable choice for redesign.

-Made of ceramic tile, wood plank tile is virtually indestructible when it come to moisture, Use this in bathrooms, kitchens, and even outdoors, to modernize your look.
+Made of porcelain tile, wood plank tile is virtually indestructible when it come to moisture, Use this in bathrooms, kitchens, and even outdoors, to modernize your look.

 Why wood tile is better than hardwood:

 There are several reasons that you should consider when installing a new flooring system.
 What is my foot traffic like?
 Are there possible locations that are prone to moisture?
-Whats easy to clean?
+What’s easy to clean?
 With a wood plank tile, these questions will lead you to a world of possibilities you thought weren’t possible before.
-Unlike hardwood and laminate, wood plank tile resist water, almost entirely.
+Unlike hardwoods, wood plank tiles are resist to water, almost entirely.
 The only water damage you MAY incur, is under the tile in the sub-floor.
-LVT (luxury vinyl tile) are notorious for denting and severe scratch marks.
+Hardwoods are notorious for denting and severe scratch marks.
 Not with wood tile.
 With a ceramic and aluminum oxide finish, you can’t tear into the hard tile.
 Carpet is prone to stains, no matter what they say.
 Carpet is also known to house germs and tiny critters, so replacement is inevitable.
 Wood plank tile doesn’t provide a place for germs to hide, leaving your floor sturdy and clean.
-What makes wood plank tile a better choice over LVT, Hardwood, Laminate, and Carpet?
+Which makes wood plank tile a better choice over Hardwoods and Carpet!

 - Hardwood floors tend to leave indentions on the face of the wood.
 Making tile a scratch proof surface.